Hafsa Sultan

-Ayşe Hafsa Sultan (حفصه سلطان; 1478/1479 – 19 March 1534), was a concubine of Selim I and the mother of Suleiman the Magnificent.
-She was the first Valide Sultan of the Ottoman Empire and, during the period between her son's enthronement in 1520 until her death in 1534, she was one of the most influential women in the Ottoman Empire.
+Ayşe Hafsa Sultan (حفصه سلطان; 1478/1479 - 19 March 1534), was a concubine of Selim I and the mother of Suleiman the Magnificent.
+She was the last title holder of Valide Hatun and the unofficial first Valide Sultan of the Ottoman Empire and during the period between her son's enthronement in 1520 until her death in 1534, she was one of the most influential women in the Ottoman Empire.

-Origins
+Erroneous identification

-The traditional and general view holding that Hafsa Sultan was the daughter of Meñli I Giray (1445–1515), the Khan of the Crimean Tatars.
-This belief supported by numerous seventeenth-century Western sources, presents Hafsa as a Tatar princess whose noble lineage symbolized the deepening political alliance.
+The traditional and widely accepted view held that Hafsa Sultan was a daughter of Meñli I Giray (1445–1515), the Khan of the Crimean Tatars.
+This identification appeared in numerous early modern Western accounts and was subsequently adopted by generations of Turkish and Western historians.

-Various Turkish and Western historians including Cemal Kafadar & Halil Inalcik; John Freely; André Clot & Matthew Reisz hold this idea.
-According to this perspective, Hafsa Sultan’s position as the mother of Suleiman the Magnificent gains further political and symbolic significance and making Ottoman dynasty a Gengishid family.

-Another hypothesis propose that she could be of a Christian slave origin based on Ottoman documentary evidence.

-Reşat Kasaba mentions the marriage between Selim I and Hafsa Sultan as the "last marriage between an Ottoman sultan and a member of a neighboring Muslim royal family".
-Esin Atıl, however, states that whilst some historians state that she was the daughter of Giray, others have mentioned that the Crimean princess named "Ayse" was another one of Selim I's wives and that "Hafsa" may have been of slave origin.

-Ilya Zaytsev claims that "Ayşe (daughter of Mengli-Giray I)" first married Şehzade Mehmed, the governor of Kefe, and that she later married his brother Selim I; consequently, her marriage into the Ottoman dynasty was one of two noted instances of wedlock between the Girays and the Ottomans (the other being the marriage of Selim I's daughter, maybe Gevherhan Sultan, to Saadet-Giray, but also this marriage is not proved).
-The Ottomanist Alan Fisher, Leslie Peirce, and Feridun Emecen all see Hafsa as having been of slave origin and not the daughter of the Crimean Khan.
+However, modern Ottoman historians have against this traditional view based on Ottoman documentary evidence.
+Scholars such as Alan Fisher, Leslie Peirce, and Feridun Emecen have concluded that Hafsa Sultan was actually of slave origin, rather than a member of the Crimean royal family.

+According to Fisher and other modern scholars, this long-standing misconception likely arose from a historical conflation of Hafsa Sultan with another of Selim I's consorts, Ayşe Hatun, who was the actual daughter of Meñli I Giray.
+Historians Ilya Zaytsev and Esin Atıl also explicitly identify Ayşe Hatun as the Crimean princess, distinguishing her lineage from that of Hafsa Sultan.

 Early life

-Hafsa was born around 1478/1479.
-She became one of the many concubines of Selim, when he was a prince and the governor of Trabzon from 1487.
-With him, she had at least three daughters, Hatice Sultan, Fatma Sultan, Beyhan Sultan and finally her only son, Suleiman I.
+Around sixteen, she became one of the many concubines of Selim, when he was a prince and the governor of Trabzon from 1487.
+With him, she had at least four daughters, Hatice Sultan, Fatma Sultan, Hafize Sultan and Beyhan Sultan and finally, in 1494, her only son, Suleiman.